Griffin Peebles

-Griffin Peebles (born 29 February 2008) is an Australian-Chinese racing driver who is competing in the LMP3 classes of the European Le Mans Series and Le Mans Cup for WTM by Rinaldi Racing.
+Griffin Peebles (born 29 February 2008) is an Australian racing driver who is competing in the LMP2 class of the Asian Le Mans Series for DKR Engineering.

+In 2025, Peebles competed in LMP3 classes of the European Le Mans Series and Le Mans Cup for WTM by Rinaldi Racing, winning the opening Barcelona round and finishing second in the final three rounds to finish third in the Le Mans Cup LMP3 Pro-AM Drivers Championship and helping Rinaldi Racing finish second in the Teams Championship.

-He previously raced in Formula 4 single-seaters, notably winning the Formula Winter Series in 2024 for MP Motorsport.
+Peebles previously raced in Formula 4 single-seaters, notably winning the Formula Winter Series in 2024 for MP Motorsport.

 Early career

 2023

+Peebles racing for Tecnicar at Spa-Francorchamps in Spanish F4 in 2023.

 Having learned racing craft in karting, Peebles made his debut in single seaters, at the age of 15, with Tecnicar Motorsport Solutions in the 2023 F4 Spanish Championship.
 He went on to achieve one points finish at the first race of the Circuit of Jerez en route to a 25th-place points finish at season's end.
 During 2023, Peebles also competed part-time in the F4 British, Italian F4 and Euro 4 Championships.
 In those part time apperarances, Peebles took a best result of fourth in the British F4 round at Knockhill in race three.